wiktorpiela/data_analysis/election_2020_supplement.md

 data cloud with no relationship - in addition we can mention, that rejected observations is equal 112, what gives us proportionally 56 for each extremum - equally 14.74 percent of all observations.
-Because of only those observations could confirm any possible relationship, however there are too few - it means that most likely there are no relationship between turnout and results of both of candidates in poviats and advocated by mass media platitudes related to this subject is only a
+Because of only those observations could confirm any possible relationship; however, there are too few - it means that most likely there are no relationship between turnout and results of both of candidates in poviats and advocated by mass media platitudes related to this subject is only a